teamzira/adp-connection-java/README.md

 ### Integrate Libraries
-To integrate ADPConnection library to your Client Applications add ADPConnection.jar to your classpath and use the library API's.
+To integrate ADPConnection library to your Client Applications add ADPConnection.jar to your project classpath and use the library API's.

 Client Applications that use these libraries would have to acquire certificates from ADP by submitting CSR signing request.

 NOTE:

-certs bundled in libraries will only work for ADP Sandbox environment Refer ONE-TIME_CERTS_SETUP.md for jks key generation and how to import to cacerts instructions
+Certificates bundled in libraries will only work for ADP Sandbox environment

+Refer ONE-TIME_CERTS_SETUP.md for jks key generation and how to import to cacerts instructions